Here's our lake and swim map, plus carp tactics guide, for Swan Lake on the Bluebell Lakes complex near Peterborough...

 Once overshadowed by its neighbour Kingfisher Lake, Swan is now one of the finest big-fish day-ticket waters in the country.

-The 12-acre pit is home to at least three 50-pounders (two mirrors, Dave and the Z Fish, and a common) with a couple of good forties pushing through, including a huge grassie.
+As of late 2017, the 12-acre pit is home to four different 50-pounders (two mirrors, Dave and the Z Fish, plus the Box Common and Perfect Common) with a couple of good forties pushing through, including a huge grassie.

 Like all top day-ticket waters it can get busy and it's not an easy water, but the rewards are huge.
 England international Kev Hewitt fished the venue, mostly at weekends, for just over a year and banked an incredible 65 Swan carp in just 13 sessions.